r2prof/R-PSDS/README.md

-# R-PSDS
+# Practical Statistics for Data Scientists
-Practical Statistics for Data Scientists - Using R
+50 + Essential Concepts Using R